bemozi/bemozi.github.io/README.md

 ## Data Safety & Liability

-The user is responsible for the security, retention, backup, and deletion of files stored locally.
-We **cannot recover any lost data**.
+We do not provide data recovery services.
+As files are stored locally, the processes of data retention, security, backup, and deletion remain the user's sole responsibility.

 > [!WARNING]
 > Backups are mandatory for sensitive data.